DanielDiGiovanni-py/VRPTR/README.md

 **(Figure)** Below is an illustrative figure from **Chapter 2** showing resting-state connectivity patterns for a subject (adapted from the thesis).

 ![Figure from Chapter 2: Resting-state networks](images/chapter2-rsfc.png)
-*Figure 2.1.
-Example resting-state networks identified in the cortex.
+*Example resting-state networks identified in the cortex.
 Green outlines a sensorimotor network, and orange outlines a language network (adapted from the thesis).*

 ---